Which is best: Importing a Word file or attaching it?

-Note: Word Import does not support multiple correct options at this time.
-However, you can change your answer to multiple correct after the import by selecting the question slide and adding more correct answers.
+Need to designate multiple correct (multiselect) answers?
+After you import, you can designate multiple correct by selecting the question slide and adding more correct answers.
 See this article for more information on multiple correct.

 - Under "Import," select "Powerpoint or Word."